Winker’s big night powers Reds past Pirates 11-3

-CINCINNATI (AP) — Jesse Winker went 3 for 5 with a homer, double and tied a career-high with six RBIs to lift the Cincinnati Reds over the Pittsburgh Pirates 11-3 on Saturday night.
+CINCINNATI (AP) — Jesse Winker went 3 for 5 with a homer, double and tied a career high with six RBIs to lift the Cincinnati Reds over the Pittsburgh Pirates 11-3 on Saturday night.

-Nick Castellanos and Joey Votto also homered, helping the Reds pull within two games of the Padres for the second NL Wild Card.
+Nick Castellanos and Joey Votto also homered, helping the Reds pull within two games of the San Diego Padres for the second NL Wild Card.

+“Hitting can be contagious for sure,” Reds manager David Bell said.
+“It’s nice because everybody feels like they contribute.
+We’ve had a lot of injuries like a lot of teams but everyone has stepped up.”

 Rookie right-hander Vladimir Gutierrez (7-3) allowed a run over six innings to earn the victory.
 He retired the final seven batters he faced.